A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Methodology of Dataset Generation

-A systematic redesign of OPSIN is impractical, as both IUPAC nomenclature and the OPSIN system itself are highly complex; despite being actively developed and maintained for over a decade, OPSIN continues to encounter unresolved special cases.
+A systematic redesign of OPSIN is impractical, as both IUPAC nomenclature and OPSIN itself are highly complex; despite being actively developed and maintained for over a decade, OPSIN continues to encounter unresolved special cases.
 We therefore adopt a trial-and-error engineering strategy.
-Our metadata construction procedure is iteratively tested and refined on over $2000$ molecules covering diverse and challenging cases, including but not limited to, complex fused, bridged, and spiro ring systems; Hantzsch-Widman heterocycles; multiple stereochemical configurations; amino acid derivatives; and a wide range of prefixes, infixes, and suffixes.
-Using representative example in Fig.~\ref{fig:main_example}, and the corresponding native OPSIN XML shown in Fig.~\ref{fig:running_example_opsin_xml} of the Appendix, we summarize the key modifications: \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item [\textit{Augment topology and labeling information.}] Molecules containing complex ring systems, such as fused, bridged, and spiro topologies, comprise over $30\%$ of entries in public repositories such as PubChem~\cite{pubchem}.
+We iteratively test and refine our metadata construction on over $\num{2000}$ molecules covering diverse and challenging cases, including but not limited to, complex fused, bridged, and spiro ring systems; Hantzsch-Widman heterocycles; multiple stereochemical configurations; amino acid derivatives; and a wide range of prefixes, infixes, and suffixes.
+Using the representative example in Fig.~\ref{fig:main_example} and the corresponding native OPSIN XML in Appendix Fig.~\ref{fig:running_example_opsin_xml}, we summarize the key modifications: \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item [\textit{Augment topology and labeling information.}] Molecules containing complex ring systems, such as fused, bridged, and spiro topologies, comprise over $30\%$ of entries in public repositories such as PubChem~\cite{pubchem}.
 In native OPSIN, information describing ring construction and the resulting atom labeling schemes, is handled internally and not explicitly encoded in the parse tree.
 This missing information is critical not only for accurately describing ring topology, but also for correctly determining the attachment locants for subsequent substituents, prefixes, and suffixes.
 We therefore augment the XML metadata to encode the missing topology and atom labeling information.